smartboxchannel/EFEKTA_eON29wz/README.md

 ● Atmospheric Pressure range and accuracy: 30 kPa-110 kPa ± 0.12 kPa

+##### Main Features

+° ZigBee wireless connection, no wiring required

+° Monitors temperature, humidity and atmospheric pressure in real time.

+° Remote monitoring: When the indoor temperature reaches a certain threshold above or below, the EFKTA eON29wz  sensor can send an alert to your Smart Home system or send a command to other devices.

+°  Home Automation: The EFKTA eON29wz temperature and humidity sensor can control other connected devices directly, such as a cordless outlet, to make sure that your fan or humidifier maintains a constant level of comfort for you and your family.

+° Accurate measurement: Uses a high-quality sensor from industry-leading manufacturers Sensirion and Bosch.

+° Built-in air pressure sensor: monitors the ambient air pressure in the rain, makes the calculation of the weather forecast.

 ### How to flash the device

 1. Download the Smart RF Flash Programmer V1 https://www.ti.com/tool/FLASH-PROGRAMMER